 If you’re dealing with PTSD and substance abuse, you know that it’s a tricky combination to manage.
 PTSD can leave you feeling overwhelmed and make it extremely hard to cope with daily life.

 There is hope for recovery.
 With the right treatment and support, you can learn tools to manage your PTSD symptoms and find healthier ways to cope with your emotions.
-Let us walk you through all of the treatment options available for those struggling with both PTSD and substance abuse here at 449 Recovery in Mission Viejo, California.
+Let us walk you through all of the treatment options available for those struggling with both PTSD and substance use disorders here at 449 Recovery in Mission Viejo, California.

 Post-Traumatic Stress Disorder (PTSD) is a mental health disorder that can occur after a person experiences an event that causes them extreme fear or distress.
 People with PTSD may experience symptoms such as flashbacks, intrusive thoughts, avoidance of certain situations, difficulty concentrating, difficulty sleeping, and an exaggerated startle response.
 It is a severe condition that has to be properly diagnosed and treated.